Medifast (NYSE:MED) Updates FY 2021 Earnings Guidance

-Medifast (NYSE:MED) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $12.700-$14.170 for the period, compared to the Thomson Reuters consensus EPS estimate of $13.800.
+Medifast (NYSE:MED) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $12.700-$14.170 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $13.800.
 The company issued revenue guidance of $1.43 billion-$1.53 billion, compared to the consensus revenue estimate of $1.46 billion.

-Medifast (NYSE:MED) last posted its quarterly earnings results on Wednesday, August 4th.
-The specialty retailer reported $3.96 earnings per share for the quarter, topping the consensus estimate of $3.30 by $0.66.
-The business had revenue of $394.20 million during the quarter, compared to the consensus estimate of $359.25 million.
-Medifast had a net margin of 11.84% and a return on equity of 90.26%.
-The firm’s revenue for the quarter was up 79.2% on a year-over-year basis.
-During the same period in the previous year, the firm posted $1.86 earnings per share.
-Equities research analysts expect that Medifast will post 13.82 earnings per share for the current year.

-Several analysts have weighed in on MED shares.
-B. Riley boosted their price target on shares of Medifast from $310.00 to $400.00 and gave the stock a buy rating in a research note on Wednesday, May 5th.
-DA Davidson boosted their price objective on shares of Medifast from $302.00 to $395.00 and gave the company a buy rating in a research report on Wednesday, May 5th.
+Several research analysts have recently commented on the company.
+B. Riley boosted their price target on Medifast from $310.00 to $400.00 and gave the stock a buy rating in a research report on Wednesday, May 5th.
+DA Davidson boosted their price target on Medifast from $302.00 to $395.00 and gave the stock a buy rating in a research report on Wednesday, May 5th.

-In related news, Director Scott Schlackman sold 1,000 shares of the business’s stock in a transaction dated Wednesday, May 19th.
-The shares were sold at an average price of $310.23, for a total transaction of $310,230.00.
-Following the transaction, the director now owns 5,231 shares in the company, valued at $1,622,813.13.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Jeffrey J. Brown purchased 142 shares of Medifast stock in a transaction that occurred on Friday, August 6th.
-The shares were bought at an average price of $286.16 per share, for a total transaction of $40,634.72.
-Following the transaction, the director now directly owns 765 shares of the company’s stock, valued at $218,912.40.
-The disclosure for this purchase can be found here.
-Insiders sold 22,481 shares of company stock worth $6,373,977 in the last 90 days.
-Corporate insiders own 2.40% of the company’s stock.

 About Medifast